 These funds will assist in increasing citations and arrests.
-This countermeasure was selected as an identified, proven strategy within NHTSA "Countermeasures That Work" for combating unrestrained collisions.
+This countermeasure was selected as an identified, proven strategy within NHTSA "Countermeasures That Work" for combating impaired driving and nighttime unrestrained collisions.
 Driver awareness of enforcement will provide increased general deterrence of impaired driving incidents.
 These funds are necessary to help reduce our unrestrained fatalities and increase citations.
-This countermeasure was selected as an identified, proven strategy within NHTSA "Countermeasures That Work" for combating unrestrained collisions.
-Driver awareness of enforcement will provide increased general deterrence of unrestrained driving.

-Funding Source ID Eligible Use of Funds Estimated Funding Amount Estimated Match Funds Local Benefit FAST Act 402 Occupant Protection \$450,000 \$112,500 \$0
+Fund Source ID Eligible Use of Funds Federal Funds Match Funds Local Benefit 164AL 164 Transfer Funds-AL \$500,000 \$0 \$0